 - 1. Place the tripod on a level and hard surface.
 If it may be exposed to strong wind, fix the legs and prevent it from toppling over. - 2.
 Adjust the length of the legs. - 3.
 Loosen the lifting pipe fixing screw, and extend the lifting pipe by rotating the handle - 4.
 Tighten the lifting pipe fixing screw, and fix the lifting pipe. - 5.
 Mount the GNSS antenna on the mounting screw of the tripod. - 6.
-Connect the cable to the GNSS antenna.
+Connect the coaxial cable to the GNSS antenna. - 7.
+Connect the coaxial cable connected to the GNSS antenna to the antenna connector (SMA-J) of the MU100090B.